jsantiago611/firefox-styled/src/pages/index.md

         content: >
           Is your website just a glorified online brochure?
-Do you believe in the client-attracting and service-alleviating power of an agency website, but are you short on time and tech skills?
+Do you believe in the client-attracting and service-alleviating power of an agency website, but are you* short on time and tech skills*?
 Are you struggling to get leads online?
         actions:
           - type: action
             label: It's time for a professional website ↓